 Having the Metabolic Syndrome For Years | The Dangers

-The authors of the new study also found that the duration of having the syndrome was linked with cardiovascular disease in a linear fashion, meaning, the longer the participants had the metabolic syndrome, the greater their risk was of cardiovascular-related events and deaths.
+The authors of the study also found that the duration of having the syndrome was linked with cardiovascular disease in a linear fashion, meaning, the longer the participants had the metabolic syndrome, the greater their risk was of cardiovascular-related events and deaths.

 This is not the first time scientists have learned that being fat but fit is tied with life-threatening problems like heart attacks, strokes, and heart failure.
 Similar findings have recently been reported in studies following large numbers of European2 and British3 populations.

 What To Do If You’re Fat But Fit

-Being fat but fit “signals an opportunity for weight reduction, and prevention and management of existing metabolic syndrome components should be prioritized,” recommended the new study’s lead author Morgana Mongraw-Chaffin, PhD, of Wake Forest School of Medicine in Winston-Salem, N.C., and colleagues.
+Being fat but fit “signals an opportunity for weight reduction, and prevention and management of existing metabolic syndrome components should be prioritized,” recommended the study’s lead author Morgana Mongraw-Chaffin, PhD, of Wake Forest School of Medicine in Winston-Salem, N.C., and colleagues.